 RSVP offers 24 hour support and crisis intervention, 24 hour on call advocacy including accompaniment to forensic exams, reporting to police and ER exams.
 RSVP advocates will also provide follow up contact at the survivor's request and assist with the appropriate referrals.
-RSVP can also provide medical and counseling referrals, legal and Title IX advocacy, housing assistance, academic assistance, and safety planning.
+RSVP advocates will also provide follow up contact at the survivor's request and assist with the appropriate referrals.
+RSVP can also provide trauma counseling, medical referrals, legal and Title IX advocacy, housing assistance, academic assistance, and safety planning.